Exhibits

 next arrow

 The Museum of Justice has exhibits in two buildings in Kalvskinnet, Trondheim: the Criminal Asylum og the Military Hospital.
 Both buildings are located at the end of Erling Skakkes gate in Trondheim, right by Ilen church.
 One ticket grants access to both buildings.
 Tickets can be purchased in the Military Hospital.
+Not all exhibitions are translated into English.
+You can find details about translations by reading about a specific exhibition.

 CLUES